-An AVOP holder shall notify the Regional Airport Manager or designate if their Territorial or Provincial Driver's License is suspended or becomes subject to other limitations or conditions of use.
+An AVOP holder shall notify the Regional Airport Manager or designated Airport Maintenance Contractor if their Territorial or Provincial Driver's License is suspended or becomes subject to other limitations or conditions of use.

-11.11 Driving Airside without a Valid AVOP
+10.11 Driving Airside without a Valid AVOP

-- 11.11.1 Driving Airside without an AVOP is a violation of Section 301.08 and of Section 302.10 of the Canadian Aviation Regulations and may be prosecuted accordingly. - 11.11.2 If authorised, driving Airside under Escort without an AVOP is not a violation of Section 301.08 of the Canadian Aviation Regulations. - 11.11.3 Any Vehicle Operator found operating a vehicle Airside with an expired, suspended, or revoked AVOP may face the following consequences: - Escorted removal of the vehicle from Airside; - Employer notification; and - Possible prosecution under Section 301.08 or of Section 302.10 of the Canadian Aviation Regulations. - 11.11.4 Furthermore, the driver is required to contact the Regional Airport Manager in order to schedule an appointment in order to review the incident and to determine: - If prosecution under Section 301.08 or of Section 302.10 of the Canadian Aviation Regulations is warranted; - What AVOP retraining and retesting (both written and practical tests) is required; - If suspension of AVOP permit privileges is warranted; or - If withdrawal of AVOP permit privileges is warranted.
+- 10.11.1 Driving Airside without an AVOP is a violation of Section 301.08 and of Section 302.10 of the Canadian Aviation Regulations and may be prosecuted accordingly. - 10.11.2 If authorised, driving Airside under Escort without an AVOP is not a violation of Section 301.08 of the Canadian Aviation Regulations. - 10.11.3 Any Vehicle Operator found operating a vehicle Airside with an expired, suspended, or revoked AVOP may face the following consequences: - Escorted removal of the vehicle from Airside; - Employer notification; and - Possible prosecution under Section 301.08 or of Section 302.10 of the Canadian Aviation Regulations. - 10.11.4 Furthermore, the driver is required to contact the Regional Airport Manager in order to schedule an appointment, or telephone interview if at a different Airport, in order to review the incident and to determine: - If prosecution under Section 301.08 or of Section 302.10 of the Canadian Aviation Regulations is warranted: - What AVOP retraining and retesting (both written and practical tests) is required; - If suspension of AVOP permit privileges is warranted; or - If withdrawal of AVOP permit privileges is warranted.

-12 Appeal Process
+11. Appeal Process

-12.1 Appeal Process - General
+11.1 Appeal Process - General

-12.1.1 AVOP permit holders may appeal:
+11.1.1 AVOP permit holders may appeal: